assari/Coursera-Getting-And-Cleaning-Data_Project/CODEBOOK.md

 ##CODEBOOK for Getting and Cleaning Data Coursera Course Project August 2016

 ### CODEBOOK
-This CODEBOOK describes the tidy data set HARtidydata.txt.
+This CODEBOOK describes the tidy data set HARtidydata.txt and the steps and transformations done to derive the tidydata from the original dataset.

 ### The HARtidydata

-This Human Activity Recognition (HAR) dataset (180 rows by 88 columns) consists of the average values of the features tested during an experiment grouped by the Subject and Activity.
-The first two columns are the Subject and Activity values whilst the remaining 86 columns are the average values of the 86 features selected for this dataset.
+This Human Activity Recognition (HAR) dataset (180 rows by 88 columns) consists of the averaged values of the features tested during an experiment grouped by the Subject and Activity.
+The first two columns are  Subject and Activity values whilst the remaining 86 columns are the average values of the 86 features selected for this dataset.

-There were 30 subjects (numbered 1 to 30) and 6 activities labeled as:-
+There were 30 subjects tested (numbered 1 to 30) and 6 activities labeled as:-

   1. LAYING
   2. SITTING